QRCS-CORP/AERN/README.md

 ### Cryptographic Dependencies

-MPDC-I uses the QSC cryptographic library: [The QSC Library](https://github.com/QRCS-CORP/QSC).
+AERN uses the QSC cryptographic library: [The QSC Library](https://github.com/QRCS-CORP/QSC).
 *QRCS-PL private License.
 See license file for details.
 All rights reserved by QRCS Corporation, copyrighted and patents pending.*

 ## License